baymotion/smax/README.md

         Moving to s_next
         Entering s_next

-  * Transitions can have conditions, indicated by a condition in brackets.
+  * Transitions can have conditions, indicated by an expression in brackets.
 When an event is called, if the code inside the brackets evalutes to False, then the transition is ignored:

         *state s_one:
             ev_event [self.condition_a()] -> s_two